If you want to make it in any creative industry, client communication is the key.

 Just like on Paula Scher’s client appreciation curve, you don’t need to deliver over-the-top work every single time.
 However, if you manage to part with your client with him having a sense that you did more than they expected of you, – that is your best advertisement!
 And on the contrary, given that we live in a very connected world, where word-of-mouth referrals are the equivalent of business gold, even one negative client experience can leave an adverse effect on your bottom line.

 To conclude, we asked Marlene what would be a perfect tool to use for the client review & approval cycle:

 The perfect tool would be able to dispense cafe mochas at will.
-But I’ll settle for streamlined workflow communication in the meantime!
+But I’ll settle for streamlined workflow communication in the meantime! – Marlene says.

-Well, we ca’t promise that Krock will deliver you mochas any time soon, but you can definitely check out streamlined workflow communication from your goal list!
+Well, we can’t promise that Krock will deliver you mochas any time soon, but you can definitely check out streamlined workflow communication from your goal list!
 And if you have any doubts, schedule a compromise-free demo call here.

 We sincerely hope that this article will help you improve the communication process with your client and content review cycle, make your workflow a little smoother, and deliver your projects faster.